 - Weather may change unexpectedly

-- Natural lighting can sometimes be difficult for wedding photos
+- Natural lighting can sometimes be tricky for wedding photos

 - May cause problems for guests with pollen allergies